Alien: Covenant Plot Summary:

 After suffering tragedy on their way to colonize a new planet, the crew of the Covenant uncover a closer planet not found on any maps.
 As they explore this new world, they come into contact with the ferocious xenomorphs, and a previous explorer from a space mission mounted years ago.

 Is Alien: Covenant a bad movie?
 No. It’s not a bad movie.
 It’s a movie that picks up right where the summer of 2016 left off: Safe.
 Forgettable.
 Whatever.
 It’s a movie that’s slightly better than the Legend of Tarzans of the world.
 If the Alien franchise never existed, would this movie fare better?
 Probably.
 Here’s the problem though – the Alien franchise exists.
 Can we please stop pretending?
 I’m going to be that guy, and I don’t care.
 This is an Alien movie.
 Therefore, I’m going to compare it to other Alien movies.
 If that makes me unfair, or too nostalgic, then I guess I’m guilty.
-On face value, this movie is ‘eh.’
+On face value, this movie is “eh.”
 When compared to the first two Alien movies though, it’s a complete and utter joke.

 Let’s start with the man in charge, Ridley Scott.
-Look, if Ridley Scott retired tomorrow, I’ll always remember him for the classics.
-Alien.
+Look, if Ridley Scott retired tomorrow, I’d always remember him for the classics: Alien.
 Blade Runner.
 Thelma & Louise.
 Gladiator.
 You know the list.
 I don’t need to beat a dead horse, but the man hasn’t delivered a great movie in years.
 I still contend The Martian was only good because of an Oscar worthy Matt Damon performance.

 After the first alien attack is where the movie goes into total Prometheus land.
 It’s a forty-five to sixty-minute lull that rambles on and on and on and on and on and on.
 Michael Fassbender plays a dual role, and he drives the main story.
-Fassbender’s entire motivation is halfway interesting, but the problem is the screenwriters take FOREVER to get to his point.
+Fassbender’s entire motivation is halfway interesting, but the problem is the screenwriters take FOREVER in getting to his point.
 We could have done this in ten minutes.
 Instead, we get banal dialogue, random edits and characters looking at pictures.
 I’m not kidding.
 There’s about five to ten minutes of screen time where characters read an Alien picture book.
 Are they looking at Ridley Scott’s production notebook?
 What is this?

 Speaking of Fassbender, and I can’t believe I’m about to say this, but he was bad in the movie.
-There’s no one who likes Michael Fassbender more than me, but his performance just sucks the life out of the room like Shang Tsung sucks souls.
+There’s no one who likes Michael Fassbender more than me, but his performance just sucks the life out of the room, like Shang Tsung sucks souls.
 I’m obviously not going to blame him.
 This is a writing/directing problem.
 You know your movie has problems when Fassbender is completely and totally wasted.

 The movie cements its whatever-ness in the final act.
 This is supposed to be the big climax, but it ends with such a thud.
 You’ve already been checked out for an hour.
 Nobody cares.
 Let’s just wrap this up so I can go to the bathroom.

-I’ll give the movie credit for ending with a decent twist, but I care more about Major League Lacrosse than the next Alien movie.
+I’ll give this movie credit for ending with a decent twist, but I care more about Major League Lacrosse than the next Alien movie.
 This is a big bowl of nothing.
 I’m sure everyone is saying “Well, it’s definitely the best Alien movie since Aliens.”
 Disagree.
 At least Alien 3 had moments.
-And while this is better than Prometheus, which I detest, I respect Prometheus more for taking some chances.
+And while this is better than Prometheus, which I detest, I respect Prometheus more for taking chances.
 This is the epitome of going through the motions.